-If there is a line of voters when the polls close, one Vote Center staff will stand at the end of the line politely explaining to voters who arrive in line after the closing time that the polls are closed.
+If there is a line of voters when the polls close at 8 pm, one Vote Center staff will stand at the end of the line politely explaining to voters who arrive in line after the closing time that the polls are closed.
+Voters who were in line before the polls close will be permitted to vote.

-Vote Center personnel will print the suspend polls report, tear it off, and added to the daily envelope.
+After all voters who arrived before the polls closed are able to vote, Vote Center personnel will print the suspend polls report, tear it off, and add it to the daily envelope.
 On Election Night, Vote Center personnel will close the polls instead of suspending polls.